 According to evidence presented in court, from December 2008 until October 2012, Lenoir admitted to embezzling more than $95,673 from seven customer accounts at a Bastrop, La., Capital One Bank where she was employed.
 The missing money was reported after customers began noticing unusual activity in their accounts.

-The Federal Bureau of Investigation investigated the case.
+The FBI investigated the case.
 Assistant U.S. Attorney D. Cytheria Jernigan prosecuted the case.

 Carey admitted that on June 19, 2010, he killed a Fort Polk soldier by striking him with a hammer and stabbing him multiple times.
 He also admitted to attempting to kill a former soldier by striking that person with a hammer and stabbing that person multiple times as well.

-The U.S. Army Criminal Investigation Command and the Federal Bureau of Investigation conducted the investigation.
+The U.S. Army Criminal Investigation Command and the FBI conducted the investigation.
 United States Attorney Stephanie A. Finley and Assistant U.S. Attorney Daniel J. McCoy prosecuted the case.